bubbles232/unpassable/README.md

  - [ ] add/improve graphics

-# Contributing
+# Contributing & Usage
- Anyone may contribute.
+ Anyone may contribute or use the project to construct their own game.

 # Authors and Acknowledgements
 The game is inspired by Jeopardy.
 All images and code were made by us.
 Thank you Mr. David for helping us read our question database files.